University Studies Associate in Arts (A10100)

 Students who do not complete all degree or general education requirements of the Comprehensive Articulation Agreement (CAA) will be able to transfer credit on a course-by-course basis and must comply with the requirements of the receiving institution.
 In all cases, it remains the responsibility of the student to be aware of special requirements of a particular institution or program.
 (Detailed information is available at www.northcarolina.edu.)

-If you place into MAT-143 and through careful selection of courses with your advisor and/or the University Studies Coordinator, this degree can be completed as an eLearning Online Degree Program.
-Note that the only Mathematics course offered online is MAT-143.
+Through careful selection of courses with your advisor and/or the University Studies Coordinator, this degree can be completed as an eLearning Online Degree Program.
+Note that the only Mathematics courses offered online are MAT-143 and MAT-152.